kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-Endpoints MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC on Streams.
+Endpoints MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QMux.

-When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QUIC on Streams.
+When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QMux.

 ## max_frame_size Transport Parameter {#max_frame_size}